List: Maui lane closures through Jan. 5, 2025 | Maui Now

 — Haleakalā Highway/Kekaulike Avenue (Route 377) —

-Kula (24/7 closure): Road closure on Kekaulike Avenue (Route 377) at mile marker 8.2 in the vicinity of Alae Road and Waiakoa Road, 24-hours a day, 7 days a week, for road repairs.
+Kula (24/7 closure): Road closure on Kekaulike Avenue (Route 377) at mile marker 8.2 in the vicinity of Alae Road and Waiakoa Road, 24-hours a day, seven days a week, for road repairs.
+See: https://hidot.hawaii.gov/highways/portion-of-kekaulike-avenue-in-kula-to-close-for-approximately-nine-months/